cortes-ciriano-lab/savana/README.md

 outdir|Output directory (can exist but must be empty) ref|Full path to reference genome that was used to align the `tumour` and `normal` BAM

-#### Note about CRAM Files

-As of version 1.0.3 SAVANA supports CRAM files.
-However, there is a reduction in speed when using these files due to the inability to optimise based on the number of reads mapped per chromosome (cram indices do not contain this information).
-To minimisie this impact, it's **highly** recommended to supply a list of contigs of interest via the `--contigs` argument (an example file is at `example/contigs.chr.hg38.txt`).

 ### Optional Arguments
 Argument|Description
 --------|-----------